Prospective Graduate Students

 Applicants are STRONGLY ENCOURAGED to contact faculty.
 Our objective is to match the needs of the individual applicants with a faculty member with similar interests.
 Specific interest areas can be found within our Faculty Directory and Programs Area.

 Before being ADMITTED, graduate applicants must have a faculty member who is willing to server as their major professor, have proof of financial support (i.e. personal funds, assistantship, fellowship, etc.), and meet the minimum requirements of Michigan State University and the Department of Horticulture.

 Applicants must submit the following:

-• Completed online MSU Domestic or International Graduate Application.
-Click here to access the application via the MSU Graduate School website.
+- Completed online MSU Domestic or International Graduate Applicationvia the MSU Graduate School website.
 No fee is required for the initial application.

-• A Statement of Financial Proof.
-This statement must originate from your source of support and must be a certified statement with an original signature.
+- A statement of financial proof may be required.
+If so, the administrative staff of the Horticulture Department of the University will contact you and request the needed information.
+In this case, the requested statement must originate from your source of support and must be a certified statement with an original signature.
 We cannot accept photocopies unless notarized, signed and sealed.

 All materials should be sent directly to the following address:

 Highly qualified applicants who reside in the United States may be invited to visit Michigan State University and meet with members of the Horticulture faculty and graduate students.
 In such case, the Horticulture Department may cover travel expenses.

 Please give us a call or email using the contact information above.